-As described in Note 2 to the consolidated financial statements, the Company accounts for heavy maintenance costs for airframes and engines used in the ACMI and Charter segments using the direct expense method, except for engines used on 747-8F aircraft, which are accounted for using the deferral method.
-Heavy maintenance costs for airframes and engines used in the Dry Leasing segment are accounted for using the deferral method.
+As described in Note 2 to the consolidated financial statements, the Company accounts for heavy maintenance costs for airframes and engines using the direct expense method, except for airframes and engines used in the Dry Leasing segment and engines used on 747-8F aircraft, which are accounted for using the deferral method.
 Under the direct expense method, heavy maintenance costs are charged to expense upon induction, based on management's best estimate of the costs.
 Under the deferral method, the Company defers the expense recognition of scheduled heavy maintenance events, which are amortized over the estimated period until the next scheduled heavy maintenance event is required.
-Heavy maintenance costs are included in operating expenses and are presented as a component of the maintenance, materials and repairs expense of \$381.7 million for the year ended December 31, 2019.
-Accrued heavy maintenance is included in accrued liabilities and represents a significant portion of the maintenance accruals of \$136.3 million (which includes heavy maintenance costs that are direct expensed, deferred, or accounted for as capital expenditures) as of December 31, 2019.
+Heavy maintenance costs are included in operating expenses and are presented as a component of the maintenance, materials and repairs expense of \$506.3 million for the year ended December 31, 2020.
+Accrued heavy maintenance is included in accrued liabilities and represents a significant portion of the maintenance accruals of \$142.4 million (which includes heavy maintenance costs that are direct expensed, deferred, or accounted for as capital expenditures) as of December 31, 2020.
 When estimating the expected cost for each heavy maintenance event, management considers multiple factors, including historical costs and experience and information provided by third party maintenance providers.
 These estimates may be subsequently adjusted for changes and the final determination of actual costs incurred.

-The principal considerations for our determination that performing procedures relating to heavy maintenance costs is a critical audit matter are there was significant judgment by management when developing the estimated costs for heavy maintenance events.
-This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and in evaluating audit evidence relating to the estimated costs for uncompleted heavy maintenance events and management's significant assumptions, including historical costs and experience and information provided by third party maintenance providers.
+The principal considerations for our determination that performing procedures relating to heavy maintenance costs is a critical audit matter are (i) the significant judgment by management when developing the estimated costs for heavy maintenance events, which in turn led to (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence relating to the estimated costs for uncompleted heavy maintenance events and management's significant assumptions related to historical costs and experience and information provided by third party maintenance providers.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the accounting for heavy maintenance costs, including controls over management's process to estimate and monitor the costs of uncompleted heavy maintenance events.
-These procedures also included, among others, testing management's process for developing the estimated costs for heavy maintenance events.
-This included evaluating the appropriateness of the methods and reasonableness of the significant assumptions used by management in developing the estimated costs for heavy maintenance events, testing the completeness and accuracy of historical costs and experience data used in the estimate, and assessing management's process for monitoring the estimated costs of ongoing heavy maintenance events.
-Evaluating management's assumptions related to the estimated costs for heavy maintenance events involved evaluating whether the assumptions used by management were reasonable considering (i) past performance of comparable heavy maintenance events, (ii) testing information from third party maintenance providers on a sample basis, and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit, such as testing for unrecorded liabilities and subsequent event procedures.
+These procedures also included, among others, testing management's process for developing the estimated costs for uncompleted heavy maintenance events.
+This included evaluating the appropriateness of the methods and reasonableness of the significant assumptions used by management in developing the estimated costs for uncompleted heavy maintenance events, testing the completeness and accuracy of historical costs and experience data used in the estimate, and assessing management's process for monitoring the estimated costs of ongoing heavy maintenance events.
+Evaluating management's assumptions related to historical costs and experience and information provided by third party maintenance providers involved evaluating whether the assumptions were reasonable considering (i) past performance of comparable heavy maintenance events, (ii) testing information from third party maintenance providers on a sample basis, and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit, such as testing for unrecorded liabilities and subsequent event procedures.